iplass/package-iplass/README.md

 - IPLASS_DB_CONN (required)
 Specify the method of connection to the Database.
 The method of connection to the Database can be one of the followings.
-It is recommanded to use 'DataSource'.
+It is recommended to use 'DataSource'.
   - 'DataSource'
 Use this command when using 'DataSource' as the method of connection.
   - 'DriverManager'